philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

    3. Actual Start has a value.

    > **Note**: To view this data, navigate to make.powerapps.com in a new tab.
 Click Solutions on the left pane to locate your solution.
-Select the Visit entity, then select the Data tab.
+Select the Visit table, then select the Data tab.
 Click Active Visits in the top right-hand corner to display the view selector, then select Custom columns.

 2. Navigate to your **Security Sweep** flow, if not already there.